egearikan/NewYork_Taxi_Trip_-Analysis/README.md

 |1-Does passenger group size affect the distance?|
 |2-Do trip distances increase in weekends?|

-PS: Jupyter Notebook (Python 3.7) used for this project Do not hesitate to ask questions or report a bug via opening an "Issue"
+PS: Jupyter Notebook (Python 3.7) used for this project \n Do not hesitate to ask questions or report a bug via opening an "Issue"